Dr Pauline Paterson

 I have given lectures and seminars at LSHTM, Imperial College London, University College London, the University of Hong Kong in Hong Kong, the Institute of Tropical Medicine and International Health in Germany, and the International Vaccine Institute in South Korea.

-I am an associate supervisor to a PhD student on the LSHTM/Nagasaki University Joint programme, who is exploring rabies prevention, vaccine uptake and vaccine attitudes in the Philippines.
+I am the main supervisor to a DrPH student and an associate supervisor to a PhD student on the LSHTM/Nagasaki University Joint programme, who is exploring rabies prevention, vaccine uptake and vaccine attitudes in the Philippines.

 I was the main supervisor of a PhD student who researched social and cognitive factors underlying vaccine uptake and refusal in pregnant women.
 I was an associate supervisor to a PhD student who explored factors influencing vaccination uptake among ethnic minorities during pregnancy in England.